PaaulCB/worlds-rabbits/README.md

 ### Fixed Bugs

-- Pressing any option on the navbar took you where it should but having a sticky header, it covered part of the content.
+- Pressing any option in the navbar took you where it should but having a sticky header, it covered part of the content.
 I fixed it by giving this property to the body with the height of the header:
   > scroll-padding-top: 51px;
 - On larger screens the content was displayed in a single row instead of showing 2 elements per row.
 I fixed it using CSS grid instead of flexbox: